Back to Glossary

 Race Procedures

-Elapsed Time (ET) is the total time it takes a vehicle to travel from the starting line to the finish line in a race, measured electronically to the thousandth of a second.
+Elapsed Time (ET) is the total time it takes a race car to travel from the starting line to the finish line during a motorsport event.